canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @sourceref ./4.js
 @highlight 5-7,15-17,only

-The next three sections will more thoroughly explain these lines.
+The next three sections will explain these lines.

 ### Importing realtimeRestModel